Ocean surface ecosystem

-Most prominently, the surface is home to a unique community of free-living organisms, termed neuston (from the Greek word υεω, which means both to swim and to float).
+Most prominently, the surface is home to a unique community of free-living organisms, termed neuston (from the Greek word νέω, which means both to swim and to float).
 Floating organisms are also sometimes referred to as pleuston, though neuston is more commonly used.
 Despite the diversity and importance of the ocean's surface in connecting disparate habitats, and the risks it faces, not a lot is known about neustonic life.

 Overview

 Neuston are key ecological links connecting ecosystems as far ranging as coral reefs, islands, the deep sea, and even freshwater habitats.
 In the North Pacific, 80% of the loggerhead turtle diet consists of neuston prey, and nearly 30% of the Laysan albatross's diet is neuston.
 Diverse pelagic and reef fish species live at the surface when young, including commercially important fish species like the Atlantic cod, salmon, and billfish.
 Neuston can be concentrated as living islands that completely obscure the sea surface, or scattered into sparse meadows over thousands of miles.
 Yet the role of the neuston, and in many cases their mere existence, is often overlooked.

 One of the most well-known surface ecoregions is the Sargasso Sea, an ecologically distinct region packed with thick, neustonic brown seaweed in the North Atlantic.
 Multiple ecologically and commercially important species depend on the Sargasso Sea, but neustonic life exists in every ocean basin and may serve a similar, if unrecognised, role in regions across the planet.
 For example, over 50 years ago, USSR scientist A. I. Savilov characterised 7 neustonic ecoregions in the Pacific Ocean.
 Each ecoregion possesses a unique combination of biotic and abiotic conditions and hosts a unique community of neustonic organisms.
 Yet these ecoregions have been largely forgotten.

 But there is another reason to study neuston: The ocean's surface is on the front line of human impacts, from climate change to pollution, oil spills to plastic.
 The ocean's surface is hit hard by anthropogenic change, and the surface ecosystem is likely already dramatically different from even a few hundred years ago.
 For example, prior to widespread damming, logging, and industrialisation, more wood may have entered the open ocean, while plastic had not yet been invented.
 And because floating life provides food and shelter for diverse species, changes in the surface habitat will cause changes in other ecosystems and have implications that are not currently fully understand or be able to be predicted.